Updated: Jan 21, 2024

 When passing through passport control, CBP Officials may also scan your passport to verify your travel authorization as well as may confirm your answers on the Declaration Form 6059B.

-Ports of Entry without Automated Passport Control (APC) – CBP Official will scan your passport as well as may confirm the answers on Declaration Form 6059B.
+Here, CBP Official will scan your passport as well and may confirm the answers on Declaration Form 6059B.

 Depending on your port of entry, your passport may or may not be stamped upon arrival to the United States.
 However, since the CBP system for entry and exits is managed online, a passport stamp is not required for travelers entering via the Visa Waiver Program.
 If you would like to retrieve your history of previous arrivals and departures from the U.S., please visit: https://i94.cbp.dhs.gov/I94/#/home